 Fraud Charges in California

 Crimes that involve financial gain and cause loss or harm to the victim can result in fraud charges.
-If you need an experienced and knowledgeable Pasadena white collar crime lawyer, The Law Offices of Paul S. Geller can help.
+If you need an experienced and knowledgeable Southern California white collar crime lawyer, The Law Offices of Paul S. Geller can help.
 Mr. Geller is a former local prosecutor with an intimate understanding of how the state of California approaches these cases.
 Our firm is ready to assess the details of your charges and ensure that your rights and interests vigorously protected both in and outside the courtroom.

 The time to take a stand against these allegations is now.
 Call us at (626) 714-3112 today.